carlitosmanuelitos/Portfolio_tracker/Design Documents/Architecture Design.md

 ---

 This concludes the API design for SmartStock’s stock tracking system.
 It simplifies the requirements to the essentials for a POC while integrating with external APIs to provide stock data and portfolio tracking features.

+# Security Considerations

+Although SmartStock is a local/hobby app, standard security best practices should apply:

+- **HTTPS**: All API endpoints must be served over HTTPS (even localhost with a self-signed cert) so that any credentials or API keys in transit are encrypted.
+[OWASP HTTPS Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/HTTPS_Cheat_Sheet.html).

+- **API Keys Management**: Finnhub API keys (and any other secrets) must be kept out of source code and stored in environment variables or a secure vault.
+The server should never expose these keys to the client.

+- **Input Validation**: All inputs (API request payloads) should be validated and sanitized to prevent injection attacks.
+For example, symbol strings or numeric quantities should be checked before use.

+- **Rate Limiting**: Implement server-side throttling to prevent abuse (e.g., too many transactions or lookups).
+Also, abide by external API rate limits (cache results and queue excess requests).

+- **Error Handling**: Do not leak internal errors or stack traces in API responses.
+Use proper HTTP status codes and messages.

+For example, the [OWASP REST Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html) recommends that REST endpoints enforce HTTPS to protect API keys and tokens in transit.
+Given the personal nature of financial data, securing the API is crucial even for a free app.

+---

+# Scalability and Performance

+SmartStock is intended as a local/personal app, so it will not have massive scale demands.
+However, some design choices can improve performance and future scalability:

+- **Caching**: Cache external API calls.
+For example, stock price and news data that changes daily can be stored in Redis or the database with a timestamp, reducing calls to Finnhub/Yahoo.

+- **Pagination and Filtering**: For endpoints that may return many records (like news or long transaction histories), implement pagination.

+- **Horizontal Scaling (future)**: If deployed to more users or a server environment, the frontend and API can be containerized (e.g., Docker).
+The backend can be scaled horizontally behind a load balancer.
+The database can be replicated or moved to a cloud DB service for reliability.

+- **Database Indexes**: Ensure indexes on commonly queried fields (e.g. user_id, date in snapshots).
+For example, querying snapshot by date to build the chart should be fast.

+The design is stateless and modular: any number of backend instances can be added if needed.
+Cached and scheduled data reduce real-time load, and modern databases like PostgreSQL can handle moderate data volumes easily.